andreaskundig/ov-sampled-piano-bug/README.md

 The system cannot find the path specified
 ```

 The correct behavior should be to ask for credentials at freesound.org and download samples from freesound.
-Howver the paths that are created by overtone don't work on windows.
+However the paths that are created by overtone don't work on windows.

 # Problems